The Devil Wears Prada (film): Locations

-Post-production

 Editing

 Mark Livolsi realized, as McKenna had on the other end, that the film worked best when it focused on the Andrea-Miranda storyline.
 Accordingly, he cut a number of primarily transitional scenes, such as Andrea's job interview and the Runway staff's trip to Holt's studio.
-He also took out a scene early on where Miranda complimented Andrea.
+He took out a scene early on where Miranda complimented Andrea.
 Upon reviewing them for the DVD, Frankel admitted he had not even seen them before, since Livolsi did not include them in any prints he sent to the director.

 Frankel praised Livolsi for making the film's four key montages—the opening credits, Miranda's coat-tossing, Andrea's makeover and the Paris introduction—work.
 The third was particularly challenging as it uses passing cars and other obstructions to cover Hathaway's changes of outfit.
-Some scenes were also created in the editing room, such as the reception at the museum, where Livolsi wove B-roll footage in to keep the action flowing.
+Some scenes were created in the editing room, such as the reception at the museum, where Livolsi wove B-roll footage in to keep the action flowing.

 In 2021 McKenna estimated that she had signed off on $10 million in cut scenes.
 An opening scene in which Andy goes to the wrong building on her way to her interview was taken out to get the story started more quickly.
 The scene where she misses Nate's birthday was originally more elaborate, with the couple supposed to meet up with their friends at a concert, but that proved to be too expensive, and so the scene with the cupcake was written instead.
-"We had many versions of that."
+"We had many versions of that".
 And an alternate ending for the couple's arc, where they have the same conversation about the future of their relationship while running through the park, was filmed but replaced with the less optimistic scene in the restaurant.

-McKenna had also been willing to cut Miranda's "Florals... for spring.
-Groundbreaking" line, but Frankel had it kept in.